danfengchaoxi/danfengchaoxi.github.com/_posts/core-samples/2013-9-21-4-come-to-our-carousel.md

 ---
 layout: page
-title: come to our carousel
+title: 4、come to our carousel
 tagline: a little java a few patterns
 ---